-On this page, you can find a brief list of introductory terms relevant to your experience at Penn Law.
-While this is not an exhaustive list, we believe it is important to establish a common vocabulary in order to efficiently and productively cultivate community at our school.
-At the bottom of this list, you can find a link to the ABA’s glossary of legal terms, which may be relevant to your studies at Penn Law.
+Here is a brief list of introductory terms relevant to your experience at the University of Pennsylvania Law School to help orient you to some common terminology that is used frequently and cultivates community at our school.
+You may also find the American Bar Association’s Glossary of legal terms helpful.
 In addition, we have provided a link to an article featuring a short glossary of diversity and inclusion terms related to racial equity.

-Rooms: “G” (as in G213) – refers to Gittis Hall (where the big lecture classrooms are)
+“G” (as in G213) refers to Gittis Hall (where the big lecture classrooms are).

-- The law school mascot – as statue of which is in the space between Silverman Hall and Golkin Hall
+- The Law School mascot — a statue of which is in the space between Silverman Hall and Golkin Hall.

-- The large open area on the ground floor of Golkin Hall that contains the Goat statue, where students study and where sometimes events are held
+- The large open area on the ground floor of Golkin Hall that contains the Goat statue, where students study and sometimes events are held.

 - The open area that houses the Clock, where there are places to sit, chat, and study, and where events are sometimes held.

-The Courtyard: The Courtyard is the private outdoor space that sits between the four buildings of the law school.
+The Courtyard is the private outdoor space that sits between the four buildings of the Law School.
 When it is 50 degrees or warmer, almost everyone at Penn Law can be found in the Courtyard at some point during the day.
 The Courtyard also is home to the other Penn Law mascot… the not-at-all timid squirrels.

-TPIC: This acronym refers to The Toll Public Interest Center.
-It’s pronounced “T-PICk”.
+This acronym refers to the Toll Public Interest Center.
+It’s pronounced “T-PICk.”

-Clerkship (judicial clerkship): Judicial clerkship is a 1-3 year post-graduate position with a judge in federal or state court.
+Judicial clerkship is a one to three year post-graduate position with a judge in federal or state court.
 The candidate who undertakes the judicial clerkship is called a law clerk or a judicial law clerk and provides assistance to a judge.
 A law clerk assists the judge in researching issues before the court and in writing opinions.
 Sometimes law students work with judges as summer interns.
 These are called judicial internships.

-Summer Internship: Summer Internships are the jobs you will seek during the summers after your first and second years of law school.
-These jobs are called summer internships.
-The Office of Career Strategy will guide you in your search for summer internships, as they can be an essential part of your strategy for achieving your post-graduate professional goals.
+Summer internships are the jobs you will seek during the summers after your first and second years of law school.
+The Office of Career Strategy will guide you in your search for summer internships, as they can be an essential part of achieving your post-graduate professional goals.
 Public sector internships may be unpaid, but Penn Law guarantees funding to students who accept unpaid internships in the public sector.

-Externship: An externship is a work experience much like an internship, but it takes place during the academic year.
-Instead of being paid, students receive academic credit for externships.
+An externship is a work experience much like an internship, but it takes place during the academic year.
+Instead of being paid, students receive academic credit.
 Penn Law externships are generally limited to public sector placements and are generally limited to one semester.
-Information about externships can be found on the Clinics & Externships page of the Penn Law website.
+Information about externships can be found on the Clinics & Externships page.

-Rule of Law: This phrase refers to the basic principle that all people and institutions are subject to and accountable to law that is fairly applied and enforced; the principle of government by law.
+This phrase refers to the basic principle that all people and institutions are subject to and accountable to law that is fairly applied and enforced: the principle of government by law.

 Contribute to the Glossary Project!

 Email Inclusion@law.upenn.edu when you hear something that doesn’t make sense.
 Just write “The Glossary Project” in the subject line.
-We will let you know when your question would be better directed to your professors, but we are happy to keep adding quirky Penn Law terms to our list, which will appear on the Inclusion & Engagement webpage.
-Remember, if you don’t know a word – many of your classmates likely have the same question!
+We will let you know when your question would be better directed to your professors, but we are happy to keep adding quirky Penn Law terms to our list.
+Remember, if you don’t know a word or phrase, many of your classmates likely have the same question!